 Map Information Service

-The City of Odessa Engineering Department provides many services including flood zone determinations and flood zone determination letters, elevation certificates for a $150 fee, copies of Flood Insurance Rate Maps (FIRMs) and answers questions related to local floodplain management requirements.
+The City of Odessa Engineering Department provides many services including flood zone determinations and flood zone determination letters, copies of Flood Insurance Rate Maps (FIRMs) and answers questions related to local floodplain management requirements.

 411 W 8th Street